satorici/satori-docs/README.md

 Introduction: Satori CI is a Continuous Integration (CI) tool designed to streamline your development workflows.
 It provides seamless integration with your projects, offering automated build, test, and deployment capabilities.

-The Satori CI documentation automatically installs with the CLI tool when you run `pip install satori-ci`.
+The Satori CI documentation automatically installs with the CLI tool when you run `pip install git+https://github.com/satorici/cli-v2`.
 To install the documentation separately, run `pip install satori-docs`.

 After installation, view the documentation in your console by running `satori-docs`: